FocusedLoop/STEAM_MARKET_PREDICTOR_CAB432/A1_response_to_criteria.md

 - **Name:** Joshua Wlodarczyk
 - **Student number:** n11275561
 - **Application name:** Steam Market Predictor
 - **Two line description:** The REST API predicts item prices over time using a Random Forest ML model trained on Steam market history data provided by the user.
 The web app helps users collect and upload this data, organize items into groups, and visualize predictions as graphs.
+This was all hosted on a Micro t3 instance

 Core criteria